European Bread Museum

 Can I buy tickets online?

-Check the museum’s official website for options regarding online ticket purchases.
+Check the official website for options regarding online ticket purchases, which can facilitate a smoother entry on your visit.

 Are there restrooms and cafes?